vivekascoder/vivekascoder.github.io/content/posts/create-a-token-on-aptos-using-move.md

 ...
 ```

-Let's define the resources for the coin and Coin capability the account that owns the capability resource will have access to call mint and burn functions which is going to be `@admin` in our case.
+Let's define the resources for the coin and Coin capability the account that owns the capability resource will have access to call mint and burn functions which are going to be `@admin` in our case.

 > Note that addresses with `@` front of them are named addresses defined in the Move.toml file.